Our business hours are 8:30 a.m. to 4:30 p.m. Monday – Friday (We close at 4:00 p.m. during July and August).

 - We do not accept cash.

-- All RI birth certificates born after 1959 can be obtained from any city or town hall in the state.
+- All RI birth certificates born in 1960 and after can be obtained from any city or town hall in the state.

 How to Request a Record from Providence

 - Visit City Hall to make an in-person request

 – You must fill-out the appropriate form (listed below) for a birth, death or marriage certificate and will need to show a valid photo ID.

 - Request record(s) by mail

 – You must fill-out the appropriate form (listed below) for a birth, death or marriage certificate, provide a copy of a valid photo ID, include correct payment (fees listed below) and include a self-addressed return envelope

 - Expedited service is available by including a pre-paid, overnight return envelope with your request.
 You are responsible for paying postage both ways.